Cathy Cade

-Cathy Cade (born 1942, Hawaii), is an American photographer noted for her work in documentary photography, including photos about lesbian mothering.
-She has been a feminist and lesbian activist since the early 1970s, having gotten her start as an activist and seen the power of photography in the early 1960s as part of the Southern Civil Rights Movement.
-She currently lives in Berkeley, Ca. and is working with her archives at The Bancroft Library at the University of California at Berkeley.
-She is a member of the Bay Area Civil Rights Veterans and has memoir material at the Civil Rights Movement Archive.
-She is a member of Old Lesbians Organizing for Change.
+Catherine Elise Cade (February 24, 1942 – November 16, 2024), was an American photographer noted for her work in documentary photography, including photos about lesbian mothering.
+She was a feminist and lesbian activist from the early 1970s, starting as an activist and inspired by the power of photography in the early 1960s as part of the Southern Civil Rights Movement.

+Cade lived in Berkeley, and worked with her archives at The Bancroft Library at the University of California at Berkeley.
+She was a member of the Bay Area Civil Rights Veterans and had memoir material at the Civil Rights Movement Archive.
+She was a member of Old Lesbians Organizing for Change.

 Early life and education

+Cade was born in Honolulu, Hawaii on February 24, 1942.
+She grew up in the South and the Midwest.
 While attending college, Cade participated in the Southern civil rights movement.
-In 1969, Cade received a PhD in Sociology.
+In 1969, Cade received a PhD in sociology from Tulane University in New Orleans.

 Work

 "Cade is a longtime activist in the civil rights, gay liberation, and women's liberation movements, and her photographs are intricately linked to her work for social justice."
+In 1989 she shared her photographs "showing the strength, diversity and pride of lesbians" at a presentation in Davis.

 In late 2000, she started her business "Cathy Cade: Personal Histories, Photo Organizing and Photography".

-Family

-Cathy Cade is a mother of two sons.
+Personal life and death

+Cade was the mother of two sons.
+She died from complications of dementia at her home in Berkeley, California, on November 16, 2024, at the age of 82.